javascripter/postcss-react-strict-dom/README.md

 ### Running the Plugin

 Once configured, the plugin will automatically process and extract static CSS based on your defined `include` and `exclude` options.
-This setup supports web-only projects like Next.js and Remix, and and universal platforms with support for native apps like Expo.
+This setup supports web-only projects like Next.js and Remix, and universal platforms with support for native apps like Expo.

 ## Examples
 - [Expo Web Integration](https://github.com/javascripter/expo-stylex-postcss-integration/watchers): Supports Expo Web with support for [DOM components](https://docs.expo.dev/guides/dom-components/).